CampusAI/CampusAI.github.io/_ml/prob_modelling/prob_basics/prob_basics.md

 - **Reverse KL** (mode-seeking): $$D_{KL} (Q \mid \mid P) = \sum Q \log \frac{Q}{P}$$.
 Where Q is low, does not matter what P is.

 {% include figure.html url="/_ml/prob_modelling/prob_basics/kl_asymmetry.png" description="Figure 2: Possible outcomes trying to match a multimodal Gaussian with a single Gaussian. (a) shows the result of a forward-KL optimization. (b) and (c) possible reverse KL results (depends on initialization).
-(Image from Bishop)" zoom="1.5"%}
+(Image from Bishop)"%}

 ## Hypothesis Testing